Probabilistic vs. Deterministic Models - Modeling Uncertainty

-Consider first the role of uncertainty when estimating variable values.
-Models used in estimating variable values include some form of uncertainty in the measurements, in the model, or both.
+Consider the role of uncertainty when estimating variable values.
+Models used in estimation include some form of uncertainty in the measurements, in the model, or both.
 Estimation is closely linked to diagnosis, and in many cases the techniques are extensions of estimation techniques.
 When estimated values start to deviate significantly from measured values, that detects a fault ( or errors in models or noise models).

 In the case of estimation with a Kalman filter, the starting point is a deterministic model of the system state (differential equation or difference equations, plus an algebraic relation between states and measurements).
-But then the filter model adds in uncertainty in the measurements (“measurement noise”), and uncertainty in the model (“process noise”), and uncertainty in the initial condition estimate.
-The key tuning parameters (expressed as covariance matrices) are assumptions on the measurement noise, process noise, and uncertainty in the initial conditions..
-One derivation of the Kalman filter equations is as the solution to a least squares problem minimizing a weighted combination of measurement adjustments and model error calculations to achieve an optimal balance between the two.
-(The weighting is based on the inverses of the covariance matrices for the measurement noise and process noise.
+But then the filter model adds in uncertainty in the measurements (“measurement noise”), uncertainty in the model (“process noise”), and uncertainty in the initial condition estimate.
+The key tuning parameters are expressed as covariance matrices representing the measurement noise, process noise, and uncertainty in the initial conditions..
+One derivation of the Kalman filter equations is as the solution to a least squares problem minimizing a weighted combination of measurement adjustments and model prediction adjustments to achieve an optimal balance between the two.
+The weighting is based on the inverses of the covariance matrices for the measurement noise and process noise.
 The static case of data reconciliation is a special case, using only algebraic equations, and asserting that the process noise is zero.
 (More general steady state estimation could also allow process noise, and really should in most cases, because of model uncertainty introduced in physical properties and other calculations).

 The model for estimation depends on explicit assumptions on the noise.
 These can be estimated from historical data, or simply set as tuning parameters using engineering judgment and rules of thumb.
 For instance, for measurements, we normally assume independent measurements (diagonal covariance matrix) and “typical” variances (starting with typical standard deviations as a percent of the instrument range) for different types of sensors, possibly adjusting for the type of service they are in.